MohsinAJ2420/ExpenseTracker/README.md

 ##  1. Start the Frontend (React)
 1.cd client
 2.npm install

-3npm run dev
+3.npm run dev

 ##  2. Start the Backend (Node+Express)
-cd server
+1.cd server
-npm install express
+2.npm install express
-npm init -y
+3.npm init -y
-node server.js
+4.node server.js

 ## Project Components
 This project has several components, each responsible for different parts of the UI and logic: